MiniMax Learning of Interpretable Factored Stochastic Policies from Conjoint Data, with Uncertainty Quantification: Introduction

 \section{Introduction}

-Over the past decade, conjoint analysis, which is an application of high-dimensional factorial design, has become the most popular survey experiment methodology to study multidimensional preferences \citep{hainmueller2014causal}.
-One of the most common political science applications of conjoint analysis is the evaluation of candidate profiles \citep[e.g.,][]{franchino2015voting, ono2019contt,christensen2021voters,kirkland2018candidate,berz2022local,bansak2021conjoint,rehmert2022party}.
+Over the past decade, conjoint analysis, which is an application of high-dimensional factorial design, has become the most popular survey experiment methodology to study multidimensional preferences.
+Widely deployed across disciplines, conjoint analysis is used to evaluate complex, multi-attribute subjects ranging from consumer products and job applicants to public policies and political candidate profiles \citep[e.g.,][]{franchino2015voting, ono2019contt,christensen2021voters,kirkland2018candidate}.

-In such experiments, respondents are asked to choose between two hypothetical political candidates whose features (e.g., gender, race, age, education, partisanship, and policy positions) are randomly selected.
-Most researchers then proceed by estimating the average causal effect of each feature while marginalizing the remaining features over a particular distribution of choice.
+In such experiments, respondents are asked, for example, to choose between two hypothetical political candidates whose features (e.g., gender, race, age, education, partisanship, and policy positions) are randomly selected.
+This design often employs a forced-choice format, where respondents must select one of the two candidates without an option to abstain or express no preference \citep{abramson2023detecting}.
+Researchers then proceed by estimating the average causal effect of each feature while marginalizing the remaining features over a particular distribution of choice.
 This popular quantity of interest is termed the Average Marginal Component Effect (AMCE) \citep{hainmueller2014causal}.

-One property of the AMCE is that it depends upon the distribution of other features used for marginalization \citep{DelEgaIma19}.
-Although many researchers simply use the uniform distribution, this assumption restricts the real-world applicability of AMCE estimates, since candidate characteristics in actual elections are not selected uniformly at random.
-Even when empirically calibrated averaging distributions are used, we still face the fact that the AMCE framework overlooks the strategic interdependence between actors---a critical aspect of electoral competition.

-To address this problem, we consider the identification of optimal candidate profiles in an adversarial environment where each party simultaneously chooses its own candidate to maximize the expected vote share.
-Specifically, we consider an adversarial environment where candidate profiles of each party face two stages of competition: first, intra-party competition at the primary election stage and, second, inter-party competition at the general election stage.

-To the best of our knowledge, the problem of optimal profile selection under adversarial conditions has not been considered in the conjoint analysis literature.
-Before moving on to the adversarial setting, we first consider the case where a party maximizes expected electoral performance against a static opponent.
-One methodological challenge for optimal candidate selection is the fact that in a typical conjoint experiment, the total number of feature combinations exceeds the sample size.
-This means that many profiles are not observed in the data, so it is generally impossible to determine from observed data the optimal candidate profile.

-We address this identification problem by deriving an optimal {\it stochastic} intervention, which in our application represents a probability distribution of candidate characteristics.
-Unlike the case of finding a fixed, optimal treatment, use of stochastic intervention allows us to better characterize the types of candidate characteristics that are likely to yield a higher vote share when candidates have many features.
-To avoid overfitting, we apply regularization that prevents a learned profile distribution with a high variance.